outdreamer/build-a-cure/docs/tasks/deriving_neural_network.md

 							- when the parameters represent variants of the data points
 							- when the parameters represent multiple different combinations or combination types of the data points

-						- what other 'flexibility' structures could be injected into the neural network than 'multiple alternate input-output routes' and 'optional activations' and 'routing/propagation functions'
+						- what other 'flexibility' structures could be injected into the neural network than 'multiple alternate input-output routes' and 'optional activations' and 'routing/propagation functions' and 'error calculation functions'
 							- multiple possible alternate 'causes' of the input data, reflected in various alternate pre-processing
 							- splitting a node into multiple nodes (when a threshold is determined to be deactivating too many inputs) or merging multiple nodes into one node (when multiple nodes can be combined in a way that doesnt impact error or improves error metric)
 							- skipping layers or adding more nodes between one layer & another for certain node connections, where more complexity is detected in the relationship between nodes' error contributions
-							- adding routing/activation functions & thresholds to the gradient descent input, in addition to weights
+							- adding routing/activation functions & thresholds to the gradient descent input, in addition to weights, to find their error contributions & update them dynamically
+							- 'successive filtering/reducing networks' where inputs are repeatedly converged/summed and input into further layers with different propagations/activations in an order that would maximize the number of features reduced to create a more general prediction function
+							- 'node set deactivation' to speed up convergence (where if one node is deactivated, nodes with adjacent outputs are deactivated to detect error contributions quicker) or applying a 'node output differentiation function' to differentiate nodes' output the most so each node is contributing something different & possibly useful in a different way, increasing the likelihood that errors are represented by nodes or node-threshold-weight units in the network
+							- identifying node sets that can determine an output & identifying/changing the contribution of those node sets rather than individual nodes